jfraboni/magic-eight-ball/README.md

 });
 ```

 Here, we're using the readFile API of the fs (file-system) module to load our answers.json file.
-Again, we don't need to know too much about what's going on inside, we just need to meet certain requirments, or a contract, which are outlined by an **interface**.
+Again, we don't need to know too much about what's going on inside, we just need to meet certain requirements, or a contract, which are outlined by an **interface**.
 In this case, the readFile method takes the directory path to the file, which includes the file name.
 Next, we set a standard utf8 encoding, but don't worry about this for now.
 Most interestingly is the next argument, which is an anonymous function.
 This is a pretty powerful pattern that you'll see often in JavaScript and node, were **we pass a function that will be executed once some other process has completed**, in this case, the file has been read.

 On load complete, our anonymous function is executed, wherein we use the JSON.parse API to read our JSON string and convert the string to a JavaScript object structure.
 Once parsed, we look inside that object for an array of answers, and for this version of the app, we don't care about other any other values in that data except for the value of the answer, so we grab each answer and push it into a simple array.